 Use of agate

-But most of this gemstone is used to make pieces of jewelry out of it.
+But most of this gemstone is used to make pieces of jewelry.
 One of the most important centers was Idar-Oberstein in Germany, where they found agates initially, but the mines got exhausted.
 Then they shipped the stone as ballast from Brasil and specialized in making beads.

 Not only beads but also the six windows of the Presbyterian Church in Yachats (Oregon, USA) were made of agates, that were found on the shores of the beach.